 If you are not using the “Browse Web Locations” feature of the “Attach File” menu either, you can also add the classic Attach File button to your Ribbon or Quick Access Toolbar instead.
 This method doesn’t require you to make any Registry changes.

-For more details on how to do this see; Classic Attach File button and Insert as Text option in Outlook 2016 / 2019 / Office 365.
+For more details on how to do this see; Classic Attach File button and Insert as Text option in Outlook 2016 / 2019 / Microsoft 365.